 Your critical inner voice is a deeply ingrained pattern of negative thoughts that can be directed at others as well as yourself.
 This “voice” is not an actual auditory hallucination, as in “The voices in my head told me to do it,” but instead, a series of thoughts, much like your conscience.
 The difference is that while your conscience usually steers you in the right direction, the inner critic is a nagging stream of thoughts that are often destructive and can discourage people from acting in their own best interest.

-While there are many contributing factors in cases of domestic violence, the critical inner voice can often play a big role in the lives of both the abuser and the victim.
+While there are many contributing factors in cases of domestic violence, the critical inner voice can often play a significant role in the lives of both the abuser and the victim.
 If a person is at risk for becoming violent, these destructive thoughts can sometimes be the spark that ignites the fuse.
-Thoughts such as, “He/she is probably cheating on me”, or “He/she is making me look like a fool.” can lead to feelings of anger that in some cases result in violent behavior.
+Ideas such as, “He/she is probably cheating on me,” or “He/she is making me look like a fool.” can lead to feelings of anger that in some cases result in violent behavior.

-Your critical inner voice can be controlled, but it takes time, effort, willpower, and sometimes a little help.
-There are many programs that can help to overcome these negative thoughts that affect all aspects of your life and by making that first change, all the others will follow naturally.
+You can control your critical inner voice, but it takes time, effort, willpower, and sometimes a little help.
+Many programs can help to overcome these negative thoughts that affect all aspects of your life.
+By making that first change, all the others will follow naturally.

 A first step may be to educate yourself so that you understand the voice inside of you better.
 Many of us are proud and unwilling to acknowledge our weaknesses.
 Consider visiting a psychologist with your partner to take a personality test.
 It is a great ice-breaker and helps you to understand yourself and your partner better without starting right off with a discussion of problems.

-Also, reading is a great first step.
+Also, reading is a meaningful first step.
 Below are a couple of books that we can recommend based on the expertise of the authors and reviews.